 “The more busy you were, the more value you had,” as Mary Waller of New York University puts it.
 “You increased your economic value if you could cram more work into an hour than someone else.”

 Researchers have found ways of quantifying the societal change Waller describes.
 In one study, a group of 200 people were randomly split into two groups.
 The first group was told that Jeff was a 35-year-old who “works long hours and his calendar is always full.”
 The other was told that Jeff “does not work and has a leisurely lifestyle.”
 Each group was then asked questions to judge Jeff’s status.
-Life hacks are the ultimate distillation of a movement that began two centuries ago.

 “We found that these status attributions are heavily influenced by our own beliefs about social mobility,” writes lead author of the study Silvia Bellezza of Columbia University.
 “The more we believe that one has the opportunity for success based on hard work, the more we tend to think that people who skip leisure and work all the time are of higher standing.”